Frequently asked questions (FAQs)

 Does the programme align to the Cambridge Lower Secondary Curriculum?

-• For us to advise how our programme aligns to the Cambridge Lower Secondary curriculum, we'd have to complete a detailed correlation, which we're not in a position to do right now.
-However, if the Cambridge Lower Secondary curriculum aligns with the refreshed New Zealand Mathematics and Statistics curriculum, then I can confidently say extremely well.
+• We have not compared this programme with the Cambridge Lower Secondary curriculum.
+However, if the Cambridge Lower Secondary curriculum aligns with the refreshed New Zealand Mathematics and Statistics curriculum, then the programme would align well.

 Distance-learning